akshatkavia-ai/ai-coding-assistant-4392/README.md

 CORS:
 - Backend is configured permissively for preview (allow_origins=["*"]).
 Restrict origins for production deployments.

+Local preview note:
+- Run the backend first on port 3001, then start the frontend on port 3000.
+The frontend will use REACT_APP_BACKEND_URL or fall back to http://localhost:3001.

 ## Backend (FastAPI) - Setup and Run

 Location: ai-coding-assistant-4392/backend_api